Trump was nominated for the Nobel Peace Prize before. Experts say he's unlikely to win this year

 Trump’s prospects for the prize this year are “a long shot,” she said.
 “His rhetoric does not point in a peaceful perspective.”

-The Nobel announcements begin Monday with the medicine prize.
-They continue with the physics prize on Tuesday, chemistry on Wednesday and literature on Thursday.
-The Nobel Peace Prize will be announced Friday and the Nobel Memorial Prize in Economic Sciences on Oct.
-13.
+The Nobel announcements began with the prize in medicine on Monday, and continued with physics on Tuesday and chemistry on Wednesday.
+The literature prize is being awarded on Thursday.
+The winner of the prize in economics will be announced on Monday.

 AP Nobel Prizes: https://apnews.com/hub/nobel-prizes